khanhpdt/khanhpdt.github.io/_posts/patterns/design-patterns/2016-03-03-strategy-pattern.md

 # Intent

-- Defines a family of algorithms (or strategies) /and/ encapsulates them from the clients.
+- Defines a family of algorithms (or strategies) and encapsulates them from the clients.

 # Structure